waltervanheuven/ai-workshop-prg-2025-04/activities/activity5.md

 Install MCP servers for Witsy or Claude Desktop app.
 Note the at the moment MCP servers with best with Claude Desktop.

+To use Google Gemini in Witsy, you can get at the moment a free API key in [Google AI Studio](https://aistudio.google.com/app/apikey).

 ## Installing Node

 ### macOS